 When “Haré Rāma” or “Jaya Rām” is chanted in yogic traditions, what is praised and called into existence within ourselves is the unwavering adherence to right living.

 “When I do not know who I am, I serve You; and when I do know who I am, You and I are One.”

 — Hanuman, The Shrī Rāmcharitmānas

-In addition to being a legendary character in many cultures throughout the Asian continent, Hanuman is Rama’s trusted army general and most loyal devotee in the literary fable, Ramayana.
+In addition to being a legendary character in many cultures and religions throughout the Asian continent, Hanuman is Rama’s trusted army general and most loyal devotee in the literary fable, Ramayana.
 He is the personification of physical competence, strength, speed, agility and energy.
 He also represents the spiritual virtues of faith, courage, devotion and humility.

 As half-man, half-monkey, Hanuman is occasionally called Anjaneya and is the son of the monkey queen and the Lord of the Winds.
 He is considered to be a demigod and is most commonly portrayed with Rama and Sita.
 When shown alone, he is depicted in a very heroic pose or even flying through the air with a mace, a bolt of thunder or a mountain.
 Sometimes, he is pictured opening up his chest to show the purity and devotion of his heart.